| | | | | | |

 Vegan pumpkin pasta sauce

 This plant-based silky pumpkin pasta sauce is a simple, no-fuss, flavor-packed sauce that pretty much makes itself.
-All you have to do is dump all the ingredients into one pot and the sauce magically creates itself as the pumpkin cooks to tenderness and turns itself into a creamy delicious sauce.
+All you have to do is dump all the simple ingredients into one pot, or very large saucepan, and the sauce magically creates itself as the pumpkin cooks to tenderness and turns itself into a creamy delicious sauce.

 Ingredients you need to make the best easy one-pot pumpkin pasta recipe that’s all vegan and gluten-free (plus, guilt-free as it’s super healthy and full of nutrients)

-– you can use almost any type of pumpkin you want for this recipe.
+Pumpkin – you can use almost any type of pumpkin you want for this easy pumpkin pasta sauce recipe.
+It’s the key ingredient in this Alfredo sauce.

 To make the best creamy pumpkin sauce I like to use either: